vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 6. Think indexing lo\_orderkey would provide the same performance as the IM column store?
-There is an invisible index already created on the lo\_orderkey column of the LINEORDER table.
+There is an invisible index already created on the lo\_orderkey column on the LINEORDER table.
 By using the parameter OPTIMIZER\_USE\_INVISIBLE_INDEXES we can compare the performance of the IM column store and the index.
 Let's see how well the index performs.

     ````
     <copy>